 - The reasons cited by the student indicate that it would genuinely be in their best academic, financial, or personal interest to interrupt their studies; and

-- Significant syllabus changes are not likely to occur during the period of interruption such as to make it difficult for the student to resume their studies.
+- Significant curriculum changes are not likely to occur during the period of interruption such as to make it difficult for the student to resume their studies.

 Schools may wish to consider or request supporting evidence (for example, from medical or counselling services) before agreeing to an interruption.
 For more information, please consult the following: